Skip to content

 The guided tour is held in Swedish, but don’t worry – you’ll receive a written guide for each room we visit (in English and German).
 That way, you can follow along at your own pace and still enjoy the full experience.
 Our guides speak English, and are happy to answer questions if you have any.

-Guided tours 2025:
+Guided tours summer 2026:

-• 7 June-7 September: Saturdays and Sundays: 12.00, 13.00, 14.00, 15.00
+• 6 June-6 September: Saturdays and Sundays: 12.00, 13.00, 14.00, 15.00, 16.00, Family tour at 11.00

 The park is open all year round for you to enjoy at your own pace.